we-ready/notebook/English/junior.6.md

 A: You're just back from your home town, aren't you?
 B: Yes.
 A: How are things there?
 B: Excellent.
-Great changes have taken place the last two years.
-A new school (A big building, A new road) has been opened (put up, built) in my home town.
+Great changes have taken place the last two years. [ ... ] has been [ ... ] in my home town.

+[1]
+- A new school
+- A big building
+- A new road

+[2]
+- opened
+- put up
+- built

 ### B

+A: Has [ ... ] been [ ... ] ?

+[1]
+- the play
+- this programme
+- this song

+[2]
-A: Has the play (this programme, this song) been put on at this theatre (shown on TV, taught on the radio) ?
+- put on at this theatre
+- shown on TV
+- taught on the radio

-B: Yes, it was put on (shown, shown taught) last week.
+B: Yes, it was [ ... ] last week.
+- put on
+- shown
+- taught

-A: Will it be put on (shown, taught) again?
+A: Will it be [ ... ] again?
+- put on
+- shown
+- taught

 B: Yes, I think so (I'm sorry I don't know) .

 ## TEXT